DEVANSHU-KALI/machine_learning_codes/linear_regression/all_about_liner_regression.md

     - polynomial linear regression
 - these three work on the same concept but work differently.

-- How this linear regression algotithm work
+## How this linear regression algorithm work
     1) this algorithm fits a straight line(regression line) through the data points, and
        later you can make the predictions.
     - the basic formula for this linear regression looks like y_pred=m*+c